MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/strings.md

     ${foo}
     `
     ```

+Note use of escaped newline at the start, to prevent first line from appearing as empty.

 #### Python

 In Python you would use three quotes.
 You could use double quotes (`"`) usually, just for convention.
 You would use an `f` string as below for evaluation.